AthenZ/athenz/docs/zts_token_exchange_requirements.md

 - The token request must have a valid `audience` parameter specified
 - The token request must have the `scope` parameter set to the list of roles being requested in the
   format: `{domainName}:role.{roleName} {domainName}:role.{roleName} ...`
+- If the `subject_token` includes a SPIFFE ID in the `spiffe` claim, ZTS copies it into the issued access token `spiffe` claim.

 1. Role Names Validation